AliMaleky7997/AliMaleky7997.github.io/_pages/about.md

 experiences: false
 ---

-I am a MSc student supervised by [Dr. Michael S. Brown](http://www.cse.yorku.ca/~mbrown/) and [Dr. Marcus A. Brubaker](https://mbrubake.github.io/) in YorkU CVIL Group.
+I am a Master's student supervised by [Dr. Michael S. Brown](http://www.cse.yorku.ca/~mbrown/) and [Dr. Marcus A. Brubaker](https://mbrubake.github.io/) in YorkU CVIL Group.
 During my master's, I have been a [VISTA](https://vista.info.yorku.ca/) Master's member and scholarship recipient.
 During my master's I am honored to have worked for [Samsung AI Center - Toronto](https://research.samsung.com/aicenter_toronto) as a Machine Learning reseach intern.
 I have also worked as a research assistant for [MDA](https://mda.space/en/) in the Neural Image Compression for the Next-Generation Space Camera project.

 Prior to my master's, I have completed my BSc at [Sharif University of Technology](https://en.sharif.edu/), Tehran, Iran.